South Sudan Emergency

 South Sudan: A Children’s Crisis

-million men, women and children are internally displaced in South Sudan
+Number of internally displaced persons (IDPs) in South Sudan

 How You Can Help

 As ongoing conflict and insecurity makes it even more difficult for humanitarian organizations to provide protection for refugees, the support of international donors has never been more urgent or important.
-Throughout South Sudan, nearly 5.5 million people – 42% of the population – is now in need of humanitarian aid.
+Even after many years of displacement, 70 per cent of South Sudanese refugees remain in emergency shelters.

 Despite hardship and underfunding, refugees from South Sudan are finding shelter and welcome in neighbouring countries including Sudan, Uganda, and Kenya.
 Uganda has one of the world’s most progressive refugee policies, providing newcomers with plots of lands and the means to become independent, contributing members of their new communities.